TomFaulkner/SenseMe/README.md

  5. Other automation system plugins

- 6. REST API backend with a CLI client
+ 6. REST API backend with a CLI client (a basic direct to fan command line client was added in 0.1.3)

  7. React or other web based client for the above API